-In the first instance, the best thing to do is to try and communicate with the other party (or ask a lawyer to contact them on your behalf) to find out why the orders haven’t been complied.
+In the first instance, the best thing to do is to try and communicate with the other party (or ask a lawyer to contact them on your behalf) to find out why the orders haven’t complied with.
 Often, the reason for non-compliance may be unforeseen circumstances delaying things being done within the court-ordered time limits.
 In most instances, the property orders will be complied with at some point (even if not strictly within the time limits imposed by the orders).

 Can you take further action for a breach of a property family law or child custody order?